YinghuiJiang/Php_Webapp/readme.rst

 *******************
 Video demo
 *******************
-If you have trouble running this app locally or would like to see how it works, please check the full details via this short video on Youtube through this link.
+If you have trouble running this app locally or would like to see how it works, please check the full details via this short video on Youtube through this link(https://youtu.be/AjylzFcd3OU).